tweag/python-monorepo-example/2018-06-21-linear-streams.md

 streams, and we can only achieve this if the stream references are linear.

-Suppose we are writting a program which is written both in Java and Haskell.
+Suppose we are writing a program which is written both in Java and Haskell.
 Let us suppose further that, on the Java side, we have an iterator of type `java.util.Iterator<Object>`.
 To use it on the Haskell side, we would like to marshal it to Haskell as a stream of type